e4r23fd/Exodus-Ios-Android-App-Fast-Btc-Coin-Payment/README.md

 ### Continuous Integration

-If you are looking for adding εxodus into your CI pipelines, take a look at [εxodus-standalone](https://github.com/Exodus-Privacy/exodus-standalone).
+If you are looking for adding Exodus into your CI pipelines, take a look at [Exodus-standalone](https://github.com/Exodus-Privacy/exodus-standalone).

 ### FAQ

-Check the [FAQ](doc/faq.md) if you encounter any problem or need an extended documentation about εxodus.
+Check the [FAQ](doc/faq.md) if you encounter any problem or need an extended documentation about Exodus.

 ## Contributing